BioBlast® - Search

 Organon published its results for Q4 and full year ended 31 December 2022, reporting a second consecutive year of double-digit revenue growth in biosimilars.
 Organon reported that this growth was primarily drive by double-digit growth from Renflexis® (biosimilar to Johnson & Johnson’s Remicade® infliximab), Ontruzant® (biosimilar to Roche’s Herceptin® trastuzumab), Hadlima® (biosimilar to AbbVie’s Humira® adalimumab) and Aybintio® (biosimilar to Roche’s Avastin bevacizumab).

-Biocon announced that the FDA has issued a Complete Response Letter for Viatris (Mylan)’s BLA regarding the bevacizumab jointly developed with Biocon (biosimilar to Genentech’s Avastin®).
-Biocon reported that is has submitted a comprehensive Corrective and Preventative Action plan, and is confident of addressing the observations within the stipulated timeframe.
+Biocon announced that the FDA has issued a Complete Response Letter for Viatris (Mylan)’s BLA regarding the bevacizumab jointly developed with Biocon Biologics (biosimilar to Genentech’s Avastin®).
+Biocon Biologics said in the announcement that is has submitted a comprehensive Corrective and Preventative Action plan, and is confident of addressing the observations within the stipulated timeframe.

 Korea IT Times reported that Celltrion Healthcare has launched Vegzelma™, bevacizumab, biosimilar to Roche’s Avastin™, in Japan.
 Vegzelma received approval in Japan in September 2022.